Beyond Robertson-Schr\"odinger: A General Uncertainty Relation Unveiling Hidden Noncommutative Trade-offs: Beyond Robertson and Schr odinger Relations 13pt 12pt --- Revealing Hidden Quantum Uncertainty

-Building on the above considerations, we find that the following uncertainty relation is universally satisfied for any state and any pair of observables in general quantum systems:
+\GEN{We now state our main uncertainty relation.
+For arbitrary observables $A$ and $B$ and an arbitrary quantum state $\rho$, the following uncertainty relation holds:

-This relation extends the Robertson--Schr\"odinger inequality~\eqref{eq:SUR} by incorporating an additional trade-off term involving the commutator $[A,B]$, thereby capturing a contribution to quantum uncertainty that arises from noncommutativity and was overlooked in the traditional formulation.
-Another feature of the new term is its dependence on the smallest and second-smallest eigenvalues of the density matrix, which enhances the bound particularly for mixed states, reflecting how the degree of mixing amplifies the quantum uncertainty.
-Although at first glance, this specific dependence on individual eigenvalues---rather than more conventional quantities such as purity or entropy---may seem artificial or purely mathematical, it is in fact a direct consequence of the tightest possible bound on the norm of the commutator~\cite{Bottcher2005,MKHC}.
-Thus, far from being a technical artifact, the structure of the new term reveals a nontrivial aspect of quantum incompatibility, making it both mathematically and physically significant.
+where $\lambda_1 \leq \lambda_2$ are the smallest and second-smallest eigenvalues of the density matrix $\rho$ and $\bigl|[A,B]\bigr|^2 := [A,B]^\dagger [A,B]$ denotes the squared modulus of the commutator. } This relation extends the Robertson--Schr\"odinger inequality~\eqref{eq:SUR} by incorporating an additional trade-off term involving the commutator $[A,B]$, thereby capturing a contribution to quantum uncertainty that arises from noncommutativity and is overlooked in the traditional formulation.
+Another feature of the new term is its dependence on the smallest and second-smallest eigenvalues of the density matrix, which strengthens the bound particularly for mixed states, reflecting how the degree of mixing amplifies the quantum uncertainty.
+Although, at first glance, this specific dependence on individual eigenvalues---rather than more conventional quantities such as purity or entropy---may seem artificial or purely mathematical, \GEN{we show that it is in fact optimal: the coefficient in front of the expectation value of the modulus of the commutator is the largest possible, and hence the resulting inequality cannot be further improved within this form.}

-Interestingly, for two-level quantum systems, the inequality becomes not merely a bound but an \emph{exact equality} for any state and any pair of observables, establishing that the bound is tight in the strongest possible sense.
-In this case, the new term is characterized by the state's purity $P(\rho) = \Tr \rho^2$ and the Frobenius norm of the commutator, $\| [A, B] \|^2 := \Tr\left([A, B]^\dagger [A, B]\right)$.
-Specifically, we show that the following exact uncertainty relation holds for all two-level systems:
+Remarkably, for two-level quantum systems, i.e., qubit systems, the inequality becomes an \emph{exact equality} for any state and any pair of observables, rather than merely providing a lower bound.
+In this case, the following exact uncertainty relation holds: